projectNightmares/CorePunk/README.md

    - **0 Key:** Deletes the pin located at the center of the screen.

 ## Important Usage Notes
+- **Map Positioning:** The game map must be precisely centered on the screen and zoomed in for the script to function correctly.
 - **Screen Resolution:** This script has been tested on a 1080p (1920x1080) screen resolution.
 Ensure your screen matches this resolution for accurate performance.
-- **Map Positioning:** The game map must be precisely centered on the screen and zoomed in for the script to function correctly.
+Otherwise, use the Pixel_Position_Helper to adjust to your screen.
 - **Character Stationary:** Ensure that your in-game character remains stationary when placing pins to avoid inaccuracies.

 ## Manual Pin Placement